Donkey-F/Math_Properbility/CLT.md

-# Central-limit theorem simulating using Matlib

-You can check the CLT.html firstly in the direction /CLT, it is much more clear.
-The source code is CLT.m, you can open it with Matlib.
+# Welcome!

+This is about the probability course.
+I tend to use Matlib or Python to simulate some theorem when I want to have some deeper understanding or them.
+If they are helpful to you, I will be very happy :)

-If there is any question or great idea, please contact me :)
+If you have any question or great idea, please please contact me as soon as possible!!!
-E-mail: 16zfdeng5@stu.edu.cn
+My personal e-mail address: 16zfdeng5@stu.edu.cn
+Enjoy here :)